masinag/runexpy/README.md

-# pyexp - Experiment manager
+# runexpy - Experiment manager
 Python library to perform multiple executions of a script with different parameters, manage the results and collect them.